-Mr. Krouse founded Cavion in 2005 and has been recognized for his leadership in the industry as a CIT GAP 50 Entrepreneur in the Commonwealth of Virginia and as Vice President of the Virginia Biotechnology Association.
-He has three patents in the T-type calcium channel space.
-Prior to founding Cavion, he worked for sixteen years in senior university leadership including as Vice President of the University of Virginia Darden School Foundation.
+Mr. Krouse has over a decade of biotech leadership experience as founder of Tau Therapeutics LLC, Xdynia LLC and Cavion.
+He has been recognized for his leadership in the industry as a CIT GAP 50 Entrepreneur in the Commonwealth of Virginia and as Chairman of the Board of the Virginia Biotechnology Association.
+Prior to joining the pharmaceutical industry, he worked in senior university leadership including as Vice President of the University of Virginia Darden School Foundation.
 He also previously served as an analyst at Goldman Sachs, NYC.
+In addition to his roles at Cavion, he serves on the boards of the Institute for Advanced Studies in Culture and the St. Anselm Institute for Catholic Thought, organizations promoting the intellectual community at the University of Virginia.
+He is a frequent speaker and published author with three patents in the T-type calcium channel space.
 Mr. Krouse is a cum laude finance graduate of the University of Maryland Business School.
 He received his MALS from Georgetown University and completed The Executive Program at the Darden Graduate School of Business Administration at the University of Virginia.

-Ms. Heldreth has legal, research and administrative experience both as an attorney and volunteer.
-She was formerly an Associate practicing in the areas of securities and mergers & acquisitions at Cleary, Gottlieb, Steen & Hamilton (NYC) and Law Clerk to the Honorable Richard J. Cardamone of the US Court of Appeals for the Second Circuit.
+Prior to joining Cavion, Ms. Heldreth had legal, research and administrative experience both as an attorney and volunteer.
+She was an Associate practicing in the areas of securities and mergers & acquisitions at Cleary, Gottlieb, Steen & Hamilton (NYC) and Law Clerk to the Honorable Richard J. Cardamone of the US Court of Appeals for the Second Circuit.
 She received her JD from The Cornell Law School and BA from St. John’s College (Annapolis).

 Mr. Gibson served as a US Navy Supply Corps officer in Vietnam and Washington, DC before embarking on a career in international banking.
 He is a former Executive Vice President of Citicorp/Citibank where his positions included Group Executive of Citibank’s Global Private Bank and later Head of Global Emerging Markets, comprising Citibank’s corporate and investment banking businesses in 75 countries.